Tornium/torngen_python_client/README.md

 ## Basic Usage
 1. Create an implementation of the [`HTTPAdapater`](#HTTPAdapter) to perform API calls and any custom API-related behavior.
 2. Perform the query:
+    - Select a resource from the [path documentation](https://tornium.github.io/torngen_python_client/torngen/path.html).
+    - Determine the selections to use.
+    - Determine the parameters to use for those selections.

+**Example:**
 ```py
 from torngen_python_client.path import User